Right to Assistance of Counsel: First Appeal

 For example, let's say you wanted to appeal a criminal conviction in California.
 Your first appeal "as of right" would be sent to the California Court of Appeal.
-Here, you would be entitled to have the court hear your appeal and to the assistance of legal counsel.
-If your appeal is denied after a hearing, there is always the possibility of petitioning the California Supreme Court, but that is a discretionary appeal and you are not entitled to the right of assistance of counsel.
+Here, you'd be entitled to have the court hear your appeal and to the assistance of legal counsel.
+If your appeal is denied after a hearing, there's always the possibility of petitioning the California Supreme Court, but that's a discretionary appeal and you're not entitled to the right of assistance of counsel.
 Of course, you may always hire a skilled criminal defense attorney to assist you in the appeals process.

-If You Cannot Afford to Hire an Attorney for a First Appeal
+If You Can't Afford to Hire an Attorney for a First Appeal

-Just as with the right to assistance of counsel at earlier stages such as preliminary hearing and trial, the government appoints an attorney to represent any criminal defendant who cannot afford a lawyer for a first appeal.
+Just as with the right to assistance of counsel at earlier stages (such as preliminary hearing and trial), the government appoints an attorney to represent any criminal defendant who can't afford a lawyer for a first appeal.
 For any subsequent appeal, the person usually must pay to hire an attorney.
 In many states, however, public interest or civil rights groups sometimes represent convicted persons for free at subsequent appeals.
 There are also many private criminal attorneys who offer free initial case evaluations.

 While you have the right to court-appointed counsel for your first appeal, you can speak with other attorneys at any point in your case, either for a second opinion or to join your defense team.
 You may consider doing so, particularly with an appeal, as there are often attorneys who specialize in certain areas, such as DNA evidence, which may be at issue in your case.
 Find out more by contacting a litigation and appeals attorney near you to discuss your case and find out about your options.